epigen/CellWhisperer/README.md

 1. `git config --global submodule.recurse true`
-   This way you don't need to keep track of whether the submodules are up to date
+   This way you don't need to keep track of whether the submodules are up to date.
+Note: This may lead to code loss on the remote repo upon pull.
 2. `git config --global pull.rebase true`
    Rebasing retains a better history